• Home

 However, build-ups can occur when the body increases the levels of uric acid it produces, which in turn means that the kidney is unable to get rid of enough uric acid through urine.
 Other reasons for the build-up can relate to eating too many foods that are rich in purines, such as liver, dried peas, beans and anchovies.

-There are also several myths surrounding gout, such as it’s a disease for the rich and obese – people of all sizes and income can get gout.
-Even more, it is said that it’s a male only disease – there are cases in both men and women, but women are at lower risk up to the menopause.
+There are also several myths surrounding gout, such as it’s a disease for the rich and obese – people of all sizes and incomes can get gout.
+Even more, it is said that it’s a male-only disease – there are cases in both men and women, but women are at lower risk up to menopause.

 What is the connection between gout and an excessive lifestyle?

-There are many ongoing medical studies based on the causes and treatment of gout, such as the role that an excessive lifestyle can have on triggering the symptoms of gout.
+There are many ongoing medical studies based on the causes and treatment of gout, such as the role that an excessive lifestyle can have in triggering the symptoms of gout.

-The term 'excessive lifestyle' can mean a number of things, but in the case of gout, it tends to relate to rich foods, excessive alcohol consumption and little or no exercise.
-Naturally, your body requires a well-balanced diet and exercise to remain fit and healthy, so overindulging regularly in purine rich foods and drinks can have a very detrimental effect further down the line.
+The term 'excessive lifestyle' can mean several things, but in the case of gout, it tends to relate to rich foods, excessive alcohol consumption and little or no exercise.
+Naturally, your body requires a well-balanced diet and exercise to remain fit and healthy, so overindulging regularly in purine-rich foods and drinks can have a very detrimental effect further down the line.

 It’s proven that individuals who drink alcohol and eat meat and fish in excess are more susceptible to developing gout, as these cause more uric acid to develop in the blood.
 However, meat and fish are essential dietary requirements to keep the body functioning, so they shouldn’t be cut out entirely.
 Monitoring your meals and ensuring you have a healthy level of meat and fish intake will help you keep urine levels down.
 It’s also worth noting that this isn’t just limited to meats and fish – interestingly, tomatoes have been linked to gout as they increase serum urate levels in the bloodstream too.